Mr-Smyth/circles/docs/LogicWalkthrough.md

             ALL_CHILDREN_ID = [30011, 30012, 30013, 30014 ]

-            CREATE A LIST OF CHILD SIBLINGS FOR EACH CHILD SIBLING, BUT NOT INCLUDING THEMSELVES MEANING : CHILD 30011, SHOULD HAVE A LIST OF SIBLINGS, NOT INCLUDING 30011.
+            CREATE A LIST OF CHILD SIBLINGS FOR EACH CHILD SIBLING, BUT NOT INCLUDING THEMSELVES
+                MEANING: CHILD 30011, SHOULD HAVE A LIST OF SIBLINGS, NOT INCLUDING 30011.
                 ADD FATHER AND MOTHER ID TO EACH CHILD